Fact check: Leaders’ claims in the first debate put to the test

-Academics at Auckland University’s Public Policy Institute (PPI) have run their eye over the debate and given their verdict.
+Academics at Auckland University’s Public Policy Institute (PPI) have run their eye over last night's TVNZ Leaders' Debate and given their verdict.

 They found that Hipkins was right to say inflation is coming down, but partly wrong to claim National tax cuts would worsen inflation.